Software pioneer McAfee says framed for murder in Belize

 McAfee currently has no relationship with the software company, which has since been sold to Intel Corp.

-(Reporting by Jim Finkle in Boston, Jose Sanchez in Belize City and Simon Gardner in Mexico City; Editing by Kieran Murray and Doina Chiacu)
+(Reporting by Jim Finkle in Boston.
+Additional reporting by Jose Sanchez in Belize City; Editing by Doina Chiacu)